Bikeman868/UrlRewrite.Net/README.md

 	  <rule name="Rule 1d" />
 	</rules>
 ```
-In this version if Rule 2a matches the request this will skip the rest of the rules in List 2 and
+In this version if `Rule 2a` matches the request this will skip the rest of the rules in `List 2` and
-also pass a 'stopProcessing' indication to its parent Rule 1b, which will skip processing on the
+also pass a 'stopProcessing' indication to its parent `Rule 1b`, which will skip processing on the
-rest of List 1, so rule 1c and rule 1d will not be evaluated.
+rest of `List 1`, so `Rule 1c` and `Rule 1d` will not be evaluated.

 Example:
 ```